Wellbeing for Researchers

 The University has partnered with independent organisation Health Assured to provide all employees with free access to wellbeing support.
 The Employee Assistance Programme (EAP) offers expert advice and compassionate guidance by phone 24/7, 365 days a year.
 It provides counselling, legal advice, bereavement support, general advice on medical problems and a range of information resources and self-help tools on a broad range of issues including finance, childcare, eldercare or any other life issues.

-In addition all staff have access to My Healthy Advantage, Health Assured’s comprehensive health and wellbeing app.
+In addition all staff have access to Wisdom, Health Assured’s comprehensive health and wellbeing app.

 Coaching